 This brief report takes a look at one-year continuation rates for the campus's three most recent cohorts of freshmen athletes and examines a few of their entry characteristics.
 The data reviewed suggest that students participating in varsity athletics are more likely than other groups of freshmen to return to CSUN for a second year of study.

-This report uses the views of the CSUN curriculum articulated by those freshmen and seniors participating in the Spring 2011 administration of the NSSE to describe major features of the university's upper- and lower-division curriculum.
-It also examines significant differences between these features and those found at two groups of comparison institutions: other CSU campuses and other primarily non-residential, four-year institutions participating in the survey administration and a small group of other CSU campuses that also participated in the 2013 administration.
+This report uses the views of the CSUN curriculum articulated by those freshmen and seniors participating in the Spring 2013 administration of the NSSE to describe major features of the university's upper- and lower-division curriculum.
+It also examines significant differences between these features and those found at two groups of comparison institutions: other, primarily non-residential, four-year institutions participating in the survey administration and a small group of other CSU campuses that also participated in the 2013 administration.

 Common strands in two sets of recent responses to the National Survey of Student Engagement (2007 & 2009) serve to highlight engaging features of the upper- and lower-division curricua at CSUN.
 Two criteria were used to pinpoint curricular strengths: elements of engagement identified by at least three-quarters of the respondents are considered to be so widely recognized that they are integral to the curriculum, while greater reliance on selected practices than is evident at a set of similar comparison institutions served to identify distinct(ive) features of the curriculum.